-- 1. Appeals must be filed in writing with the Hearing Examiner within 14 calendar days of the date of the action being appealed. - All pages of the Notice, attached, must be submitted to the Community Development Department, along with the non-refundable fee of \$2450 (payable to the Skamania County Treasurer).
+- 1. Appeals must be filed in writing with the Department within 20 calendar days after the date the Administrative Decision was issued. - 2.
+All pages of the Notice, attached, must be submitted to the Community Development Department, along with the non-refundable fee of \$2450 (payable to the Skamania County Treasurer).
 If a settlement is reached prior to hearing notification, then half of the appeal fee is refundable.
 Fees are subject to change by resolution of the County Commissioners. - 3.
-A true and correct copy of this Notice of Appeal must be mailed to all persons who received notice of the application/action.
+A true and correct copy of this Notice of Appeal must be mailed to all persons who received notice of the decision (pursuant to Title 22 Skamania County Code).
 You may obtain a copy of the mailing list from the Community Development Department. - 4.
 A hearing date will be set with the Hearing Examiner.
 At least a 10 day calendar notice of hearing shall be given to the appeal application and the Community Development Department, as well as the adverse parties of record. - 5.
 The Community Development Department will transmit to the Hearing Examiner all of the records pertaining to the decision being appealed, together with such additional written reports as determined necessary. - 6.
 A Notice of Hearing is mailed to all parties and published in the local newspaper. - 7.
 The hearing is conducted on the scheduled date. - 8.
-The Hearing Examiner will issue a decision within 10 business days and may reverse, affirm, or modify all or in part, the order, requirement, decision or determination appealed.
+The Hearing Examiner will issue a decision within 10 business days and may reverse, affirm, or modify all or in part, the order, requirement, decision or determination appealed from, and may make such order, requirement, decision or determination as should be made.